manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

       {
         "title": "GraphQL Introduction Night",
         "date": "2019-11-06T17:34:25+00:00",
-        "attendants": [
+        "attendants": null
-          {
-            "name": "Peter"
       },
       {
-            "name": "Kassandra"
-          }
-        ]
-      },
-      {
         "title": "GraphQL Introduction Night #2",
         "date": "2019-11-06T17:34:25+00:00",
-        "attendants": [
+        "attendants": null
-          {
-            "name": "Kim"
       }
     ]
   }
-    ]
 }
-}
 ```

-As mentioned before, you can send documents to the GraphQL server over plain HTTP, but also by using a package like [Apollo](https://www.apollographql.com/docs/react/).
-With Apollo, you can connect with the GraphQL server, handle sending documents to the server, and enable caching for data retrieved from the GraphQL server.
+As you can see in the JSON response above the value for the field `attendants` is `null`, as this field is protected and you need send along a valid JWT with the document.
+In the next section you'll learn how to send secure requests to this GraphQL server.

 ## Making Secured Requests to the GraphQL Server